Greece to end its bond market exile on Thursday

 International banks have been mandated to sell a benchmark five-year, euro-denominated bond under British law, with the sale to be completed "in the immediate future," the country's finance ministry said in a statement.

 According to sources speaking to Reuters and Thomson Reuters news and information service IFR, pricing is set for Thursday.
-Greece initially priced the sale at a yield of between 5 and 5.25 percent and has already attracted more than 11 billion euros (9.08 billion pounds) of investor interest.
+Greece initially priced the sale at a yield of between 5 and 5.25 percent and has already attracted more than 11 billion euros ($15.21 billion) of investor interest.

 "We aim to raise up to 2.5 billion euros," one Greek government official said.
 "It will be a great success if the coupon is below 5.3 percent."